affaible/embeddings-poc/README.md

 ## Conclusion

 Tools that improve analysis of models and allow flexibile workflow integration are necessary to improve the methodologies when working with Deep Learning models.
 With some small hacks koaning's tool takes some of the guess work over the scope for areas of improvement on a simple CNN binary classifier.
-Visualisation tooling on the trained emdbeddings seems to fit well with Box's Loop.
+Visualisation tooling on the trained embeddings seems to fit well with Box's Loop.
 Posterior analysis using T-SNE enables efficient analysis of the models interpretation of the training data.